JhanviBarot/play_2048/Project 3.md

 ## 🚀 Future Enhancements

-We can implement a more realistic and user friendly game using garphics and UI/UX.
+-> We can implement a more realistic and user friendly game using garphics and UI/UX.
+-> Adding a highscore tracker

 ---